 RAZI JAFRI- Director & Producer

-Razi Jafri is a Detroit-based documentary photographer and filmmaker whose work focuses on ethnicity, religion, culture, immigration, democracy, and the changing urban landscape in American.
-Razi's other interests span across the spectrum of art, design, social justice, entrepreneurship, and storytelling.
+Razi Jafri is a Detroit based documentary photographer and filmmaker whose work focuses on religion, race, politics, immigration, and the changing cultural landscape in America.
+His own experience as a Muslim immigrant has informed much of his work.

 JUSTIN FELTMAN- Director & Producer

-Justin has worked on several independent films, such as I Am I and Struck by Lightning, as well as several documentaries, Napa Valley Dreams and CHECK IT.
-He has produced several short films, a web series, music videos, and promotional videos for small businesses and nonprofits.
-Justin is also interested in photojournalism and had work featured in Huffington Post.
+Justin worked on several independent films, such as I Am I and Struck by Lightning, as well as several documentaries, Napa Valley Dreams and CHECK IT.
+He produced several short films, music videos, and a web series.
+He currently creates video content for nonprofits and small businesses throughout the DC area.

 LUTHER CLEMENT - Editor